ARISE-Initiative/robosuite/docs/modules/renderers.md

 [PyGame](https://www.pygame.org/news) is a simple renderer that serves also as an alternative to MjViewer.
 A limitation of PyGame is that it can only render on-screen, limiting its applicability to train on computing clusters.
 However, it is useful for visualizing the robots' behaviors in the system runtime where MjViewer is not supported.

 ##### NViSII
 [NViSII](https://github.com/owl-project/NVISII) is a ray tracing based renderer.
 The renderer is currently used for visualization purposes and results in high quality images of the environment.
+Through NViSII, we are able to achieve different vision modalities including depth, segmentations, surface normals, texture coordinates, and positioning.

 ###### Using the NViSII renderer
 Installing NViSII can be done using the command `pip install nvisii`.